 The inlet and outlet hoses for the TRVFS are one and one-half (1 1/2) inch I.D. hoses.
 The hoses from the IIF to the pump and from filter to IIF will be secured in such a manner that the suction and discharge piping will always be immersed in the IIF no more than two (2) feet below 327'-6".
 Consequently, the suction of the RCS water will always occur within the confines of the IIF.
 At 75 gpm, the velocity in the hose is approximately 14 feet per second; however, the fluid velocity ten feet from the hose would be four to five orders of magnitude less, if any velocity effect from the hose suction exists at all.
 At such velocities only particles smaller than 10 microns could be moved.
-Conservatively, it could be assumed that the suspended material in the reactor water is uranium oxide at a concentration of 1 ppm; significantly greater than sample concentration have indicated in the past.
-Twelve hours of continuous operation of the filter system at this concentration would deposit 0.2 Kg of UD2 on the filter media, significantly less than that required to produce a criticality.
+It could be assumed that the suspended material in the reactor water is uranium oxide at a concentration of 1 ppm; representative of what sample concentration have indicated in the past.
+Twelve hours of continuous operation of the filter system at this concentration would deposit 0.2 Kg of UO2 on the filter media, significantly less than that required to produce a criticality.
 The conservative nature of this hypothetical model is illustrated by comparison to the analysis of the pre and post-filter effluent in the DWCS operation; a similar but deeper suction and discharge arrangement.
 Analysis of DWCS fluid has shown no detectable fissile material in the flow stream.
 Therefore, it is concluded that a significant accumulation of uranium oxide will not occur in the filter housing.

 A gamma sensitive radiation detector is provided in close proximity to the filter housing.
 Calculations using upper limit radionuclide removal rates based on scaling empirical data from DWCS and RCS samples indicate that after filtering RCS water for four (4) hours the highest expected radiation level at the exterior surface of the vessel would be approximately 3 R/hr.
-If, however, the vessel contained 70 Kg of UO2, with the attendant fission product activity as predicted by the ORIGEN code, the radiation level at the container surface would be 15,000 R/hr.
+If, however, the vessel contained 7 Kg of UO2, with the attendant fission product activity as predicted by the ORIGEN code, the radiation level at the container surface would be 340 R/hr.
 This significant difference provides an excellent check relative to any possible uranium accumulation in the filter during operation.
-A gamma radiation monitor will continuously monitor the surface radiation level and at a preselected radiation level filtering operations will be secured.
-Currently this level is expected to be approximately 3 R/hr or less.
-This level may be adjusted by Rad Con to account for changing conditions.
-At this radiation level, the amount of UO2 in the filters is expected to be less than gram quantities, far less than necessary to create criticality concerns.
+7 Kg of fuel as a maximum filter loading was determined by taking the minimum amount of fuel (70 Kg) necessary for criticality concerns in the drum, then dividing the 70 Kg by the maximum allowed discharges (10) to the drum.
+The radiation levels in the filter housing was then determined using the following assumptions: